Best Mosin-Nagant Stocks: Upgrade Your Warhorse

 Given its long and storied history, playing the aftermarket game with a Mosin-Nagant is sacrilege to some.
 It’s difficult to argue their logic.
 Would you tinker with a vintage M1 Garand or a working order M1908A1?
 Best to leave these old warhorses alone and ticking like they always have.

-Stock Mosin stocks aren’t exactly a thing of beauty.
+Original Mosin-Nagant stocks aren’t exactly a thing of beauty.
 Their aesthetics fit with those of a mud fence.
 And as to performance, let’s simply say they weren’t exactly designed to enhance the average Russian or Soviet soldier’s innate marksmanship.
 An extremely linear stock, with a straight grip and a metal buttplate, does not a pleasurable shooter make.
 Plus, it feels just shy of a T-34 tank in the weight department.

 Much of this is easily solved.
-While the selection isn’t as extensive as the Remington 700, there are plenty of solid aftermarket Mosin-Nagant stocks to tailor the rifle to your particular application.
+While the selection isn’t as extensive as it is for the Remington 700, there are plenty of solid aftermarket Mosin-Nagant stocks to tailor the rifle to your particular application.
 If we’ve piqued your interest, then you’ll want to continue reading, because we’ve gathered together four of the best Mosin-Nagant stocks to help turn your Russian iron into a tack driver, hunter or whatever you can think up for it.

 KPYK (Crook) Chassis